emodii/telegram-servermanager/README.md

      ```
 * Run setup.py to start the setup.
 You will get asked for your `bot-token` and your `user_id`.
   Choose, if you want to use the blacklist and add more commands to it.
-  Select clients, that can get waked up with WakeOnLan and services, which can be managed with start, stop and status.
+  Select clients, that can get waked up with WakeOnLan and services, which can be status checked.
      ```sh
      python3 setup.py
      ```